 Students studying an undergraduate degree at the University of Auckland will be required to take one or two General Education courses, depending on what degree they are enrolled in.
+BSportHPE students require two General Education Courses to complete their degree.
 General Education courses are designed to give students the opportunity to study a broad range of subjects outside their main field of study.
-More information about General Education can be found here.
+You must complete your required General Education courses to be eligible to graduate.